AquAdvantage Salmon Approval

 You can see the 2015 draft guidance here: Draft Guidance for Industry: Voluntary Labeling Indicating Whether Food Has or Has Not Been Derived From Genetically Engineered Atlantic Salmon.

-Under the approval, AquAdvantage Salmon are subject to stringent conditions to prevent the possibility of escape into the wild.
-The salmon cannot be raised in ocean net pens: instead, the approval allows for them to be grown only at two specific land-based facilities: one in Canada, where the breeding stock are kept, and Panama, where the fish for market will be grown out using eggs from the Canada facility.
+Under the approval and subsequent supplements to the original approval, AquAdvantage Salmon are subject to stringent conditions to prevent the possibility of escape into the wild.
+The salmon cannot be raised in ocean net pens: instead, the approval allows for them to be grown only at specific land-based facilities: one in Canada, where the breeding stock are kept, and Indiana, where the fish for market will be grown out using eggs from the Canada facility.

 The tanks also have covers, nets, jump fences, and screened overflow tanks to prevent escape over the sides of the tanks or incubators.
-Tank netting also keeps predators such as birds from entering the fish tanks at the outdoor facilities in Panama.
 The facilities in Canada are indoors.
 All tank drains and stand pipes have covers or sleeves permanently attached to them.

 In order to prevent eggs or small fish from passing through the pipes or plumbing, there is a closed septic system and additional screens and chlorine pucks are used to kill any escaped fish or eggs in the main drain area.

-The FDA has inspected the Canadian facility twice and, with a representative of NOAA’s National Marine and Fisheries Service, performed an extensive site visit of the Panamanian facility.
+The FDA has inspected the Canadian and Indiana facilities.
 Based on the agency’s review of these facilities, the agency is confident that the possibility for escape is highly unlikely, and that the procedures in place to monitor physical containment are appropriate.
-The FDA will maintain regulatory oversight over the egg production and grow-out facilities for the entire duration of the product lifecycle, and will conduct inspections to confirm that adequate physical containment measures remain in place.
-In addition, the Canadian and Panamanian governments have conducted and will continue to conduct inspections of the facilities.
+In addition, the Canadian government has conducted and will continue to conduct inspections of the Canadian facility.

 Evaluation of environmental effects

-In compliance with requirements of the National Environmental Policy Act (NEPA), the FDA evaluated whether approval of the application would result in significant impacts on the quality of the human environment in the United States.
+In compliance with requirements of the National Environmental Policy Act (NEPA), the FDA evaluated whether approval of the application and a subsequent supplement to the application would result in significant impacts on the quality of the human environment in the United States.

-Based on the multiple forms of physical and biological containment proposed by AquaBounty Technologies in the application, the FDA found that an approval of the application related to AquAdvantage Salmon would not cause a significant impact on the environment of the United States.
-This finding is based on the extremely low likelihood that AquAdvantage Salmon could escape from the Canada and Panama facilities and survive in an ocean or waterway to interbreed with wild Atlantic salmon.
+Based on the multiple forms of physical and biological containment proposed by AquaBounty Technologies in the original application and subsequent supplement, the FDA found that an approval of the application and supplemental application related to AquAdvantage Salmon would not cause a significant impact on the environment of the United States.
+This finding is based on the extremely low likelihood that AquAdvantage Salmon could escape and survive in an ocean or waterway to interbreed with wild Atlantic salmon.
 This is due, in part, to the physical and biological containment measures specified in the approved application.
-Based on the agency’s conclusion from the final Environmental Assessment, the agency issued a final Finding of No Significant Impact (FONSI).
+Based on the agency’s conclusion from the original and supplemental application Environmental Assessments, the agency issued Findings of No Significant Impact (FONSI).

 In 2016, the FDA issued Import Alert 99-40 in response to a specific provision in the 2016 Omnibus Appropriations Act, which stated that the FDA may not allow the introduction or delivery for introduction into interstate commerce any food that contains GE salmon, until final labeling guidelines for informing consumers of such content were published.
 The provision was also included in the 2017, 2018, and 2019 Omnibus Appropriations Acts.
 In effect, the Import Alert meant that AquaBounty could not import AquAdvantage Salmon, including its eggs or any other food from the salmon, into the U.S.